11 Best Resorts in Martinique

 Convenience is king at this sprawling, all-inclusive resort.
 The various buildings are splashed in pastel colors, though the interiors range from recently renovated to a tad clunky and outdated.
-Still, the beach, infinity pool, and open-air restaurants are bustling, energetic, and give Club Med devotees exactly what they're looking for.
+Still, the beach, infinity pool, and open-air restaurants are bustling and energetic and give Club Med devotees exactly what they're looking for.

 The resort has almost 300 rooms, which are divided into three categories, from Deluxe Rooms to Suites.
 All rooms have a private balcony, flat-screen TVs, and free Wi-Fi.

 When it comes to amenities, Club Med is packed, starting with the expansive stretch of beach, waterfront infinity pool, two restaurants, spa, and massive gym.
-Families will not lack for things to keep them busy and happily in one place at this popular Martinique beach resort.
+Families will not lack things to keep them busy and happy in one place at this popular Martinique beach resort.